 a = multiplicand

-c = multiplication fact or product or answer of multiplication operation.
+c = multiplication fact or product or answer of the multiplication operation.

 These are the basic components of a multiplication operation.

-Why dice forms suitable manipulative for teaching multiplication facts?
+Why are dice forms suitable manipulatives for teaching multiplication facts?

 Dice is a cube with numbers 1 to 6.
 One can take a plain cube with blank sides and write other numbers on that too.
-Since you need numbers to multiply to arrive upon the multiplication fact, dice offers a suitable solution for having a multiplier and multiplicand.
+Since you need numbers to multiply to arrive at the multiplication fact, dice offer a suitable solution for having a multiplier and multiplicand.

 Further, dice help build number sense.
 By way of subitizing, learners can find what numbers represent and then perform other numeric operations.